 The laboratory schedule is deliberately designed to provide practical, hands-on exposure to the concepts conveyed in lectures soon after they are covered in class.
-You are required to attend laboratory from Week 4 to Week 12.
-Laboratory attendance WILL be kept, and you M
+Students are required to attend laboratory.
+Laboratory attendance will be kept, and the student must attend at least 80% of labs.